whampson/wpf-essentials/README.md

 - `FullyObservableCollection` - An `ObservableCollection` that allows the view to monitor changes to the state of each item in the collection, in addition to being able to monitor changes made to the collection itself.
-You can bind your view to the `ItemPropertyChanged` event to listen for item state changes.
+You can bind your view to the `ItemStateChanged` event to listen for item state changes.
 - `EnumExtensions` - Extension methods for the `Enum` class.
 Provides useful methods like `GetDescription()` for extracting a description string from a `DescriptionAttribute`, and the more generic `GetAttribute<T>()` for getting a reference to an arbitrary `Attribute` attached to an enum value.
+- *And more!*

 ## WpfEssentials.Win32
 [![Nuget (WpfEssentials.Win32)](https://img.shields.io/nuget/v/WpfEssentials.Win32)](https://www.nuget.org/packages/WpfEssentials.Win32/)